jeffh/blog/content/2020/check.statem.md

 allowfullscreen></iframe>
 </p>

-In short, John makes a case: dynamically generating state machines detect errors that is better than traditional example based tests.
+In short, John makes a case: dynamically generating state machines to detect errors that is more effective and economical than traditional example based tests.
 There's lots of work managing example based tests that can be better solved with generative testing.

 While I doubt John wants to completely replace example-based tests, it seems like that example-based tests should be relegated to smaller roles in a test